TryGhost/vscode/README.md

 ## Features

 ### Hover for info
-Hovering over Ghost theme syntax provides info about what the code does and a link to get more information.
+Hover over Ghost theme syntax to learn what the code does or click the link to open Ghost's official documentation.

 ![hover](images/hover.gif)
 ### Autocomplete